Bestoriop/Aux-addon-Epoch/README.md

 If you want to help, here is my paypal : [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/sebpoirot)

-# aux AddOn
+# Aux AH AddOn

 The most advanced auction house addOn for the 3.3.5 client with some features more advanced than anything even on retail.
+Working on Project Epoch

 ## Changelog